marcusgreen/moodle-tool_aiconnect/readme.md

 # Moodle tool_aiconnect

-This plugin is a fork of the local_ai_connector plugin https://github.com/enovation/moodle-local_ai_connector created by Irish Moodle partner ennovation.
+This plugin is a fork of the local_ai_connector plugin https://github.com/enovation/moodle-local_ai_connector created by Irish Moodle partner Ennovation.
 For custom development and consultancy for this plugin contact Moodle Partner Catalyst EU (https://www.catalyst-eu.net/).

 The main difference is that it can be configured for providers of AI Large language models other than OpenAI's ChatGPT, and was developed to target the Ollama self hosting tool.
 Support for image related LLM's (DALL-E/Stable Diffusion) has been removed

+It was created to support the Moodle aitext question type which can be found here https://github.com/marcusgreen/moodle-qtype_aitext

 ## AI Class
 The ai class is part of the tool_aiconnect namespace and provides functionality for interacting with AI models and making requests to AI APIs.